teedinmt/TwntyQstns/README.md

 SOLUTION: Have clients type in their own information, where it is then saved to a database, and then inserted into a fillable PDF form and saved to a reports folder.
 ```
+To best understand this program, view the User Manual.
+You will see screen examples and an explanation of how each is used.

 This is my contribution to open-source code, a slight modification of a school project.
 I am planning for the next version!
 Thus, I would welcome feedback and suggestions about improvements, corrections, and ways to improve it.

 If you customize and use it for an organization, I would love to hear about it!